aurascoper/Biofilms/README.md

 The general Hamiltonian-based system is written with the factors of:

-Species motility, radiation sensitivity, and nutrient uptake are supervised-dynamically and updated through these Hamiltonian and Langevin, and Ruler-Langrangian interactions.
+Species motility, radiation sensitivity, and nutrient uptake are supervised-dynamically and updated through these Hamiltonian and Langevin, and Euler-Langrangian interactions.

 ## Scripts